lsst/qserv/UserManual.md

 is not allowed.
 We expect to remove this restriction in the future, see [DM-2888](https://jira.lsstcorp.org/browse/DM-2888).

-### objectId constraint must be expressed through "=" on "IN"
+### Secondary index constraint must be expressed through "=", "IN", or "BETWEEN"

-If the query has objectId constraint, it should be expressed in one of these two forms:
+If the query has objectId constraint, it should be expressed in one of these three forms:

     SELECT * FROM Object WHERE objectId = 123

     SELECT * FROM Object WHERE objectId IN (123, 453, 3465)

+    SELECT * FROM Object WHERE objectId BETWEEN 123 AND 130

-E.g., don't try to express it as "WHERE objectId BETWEEN 1 AND 2" etc.
+E.g., don't try to express it as "WHERE objectId != 1", or WHERE objectId > 123 etc.

 Note, we expect to allow decomposing objectId into bitfields (e.g., for sampling) in the future.
 See [DM-2889](https://jira.lsstcorp.org/browse/DM-2889).